dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 >
 >At the extreme, it might be said that everyone dies of something sooner or later, so that, when the effects of the eradication of cancer had shaken down, the same number of deaths would occur as before, and the only benefit would be the substitution of heart and other diseases for cancer.
 A cure for cancer would only have the effect of giving people the opportunity to die of heart disease.

 Cheerful stuff!
-We could also write our approximation in terms of baseline life expectancy as
+We can also write our approximation in terms of baseline life expectancy as

-  *ΔL ≈ ΔHR × 0.17 × 75.8* years,
+&nbsp;&nbsp;*ΔL ≈ ΔHR × 0.17 × 75.8* years,

-which makes explicit that the change in life expectancy is only 0.17 times as large as a naive estimate.
+which makes explicit that 12.93 years is only 0.17 times as large as a naive estimate using baseline life expectancy.
 The discount factor of 0.17 is sometimes called the "Keyfitz entropy".
 You can think of it as measuring how close some population is to playing Russian roulette with 2 bullets in 6 chambers starting at age 75 (a discount factor of just above 0) and playing Russian roulette from birth with 2 bullets and 54,786 chambers (a discount factor of 1.0).
 It's typically around 0.15 in rich countries today, though it was historically [much higher](https://doi.org/10.1007/s11698-019-00185-y).

 Keyfitz entropy is also much higher in other species like mice (perhaps 0.45).
-You could argue that this explains why nothing that increases lifespan in mice ever seems to translate to humans.
+You could argue that this explains why nothing that increases lifespan in mice ever translates to humans.
 Say caloric restriction or whatever produced the same constant hazard ratio in mice and humans.
-Then it's mathematically guaranteed that the percentage increase in life expectancy will be three times smaller in humans, because Keyfitz entropy is three times smaller in humans.
-It's harder to increase life expectancy when the baseline mortality distribution is more compressed.[^6]
+Then it's mathematically guaranteed that the *percentage increase* in life expectancy will be three times smaller in humans, because Keyfitz entropy is three times smaller in humans.
+It's harder to increase life expectancy when the baseline mortality distribution is more compressed.[^7]

 But that's all assuming the hazard ratio is the same at all ages.
 Which it surely isn't.